Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 - I clicked on the Connect button.
 - I clicked Connect Your Application.
 - I copied the connection string, and replaced `password` with my own password.
+- This was then stored in my env.py file and used in config variables when deploying my heroku app.

 ### Heroku Deployment